emard/esp32ecp5/README.md

     ftp> ls sd

 exec() any micropython command.
-For this to work, ftp should be in root "/" directory because ftp usually prepends path to "site" argument.
+For this to work, ftp should be in root "/" directory because path is usually prepended to "site" argument.

     ftp> cd /
     ftp> site import struct